New SEND School in Warmley, BristoL

 - Following this meeting, the senior leadership team will decide whether a place will be offered within five working days, unless further information is required in which case this will be requested within that time frame

 - If a place is offered, parents/carers will be invited for an initial meeting where all relevant information can be shared.
-The student will also be invited to this initial meeting and will be given a tour of the school where appropriate.
+The pupil will also be invited to this initial meeting and will be given a tour of the school where appropriate.

 - A clear transition plan will be made with the Local Authority, the current school placement and the parent/carer.